Social Media Can and Will Be Used Against You in Court

-A female employ files a sexual harassment case against her boss.
+A female employee files a sexual harassment case against her boss.
 She claims she was offended by his sexist remarks.

-During trial, the defense presents Tweets the employee sent to co-workers that are filled with sexually inappropriate jokes – far more offensive than the comment address to her.
+During the trial, the defense presents Tweets the employee sent to co-workers that are filled with sexually inappropriate jokes – far more offensive than the comment addressed to her.